ervinpepic/eSupermart/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 == Changelog ==

+= 1.21.0, November 21, 2022 =
+* ADD: Integration with Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin
+* ADD: Integration with EAN for WooCommerce plugin
+* ADD: Troubleshooting - checks if products thumbnails need to be regenerated

+* FIX: Missing translation domain in some texts
+* FIX: Support variants of &lt;br&gt; tag in product names in autocomplete
+* FIX: Unable to embed search bar as a widget
+* FIX: Disable voice search for Chrome on iPhone or iPad
+* FIX: Integration with the Astra theme - unclosed  &lt;div&gt; tag
+* FIX: Exclude save phrases to analyze when the phrase is 'fibotests' or the user has a specific role.
+* FIX: UI_FIXER: check if event listeners were correctly added to search inputs.
+If no, reinitiate the search instance
+* FIX: UI_FIXER: rebuild all search bars without correct JS events
+* FIX: Redundant DB queries related to the existence of plugin tables

+* CHANGE: Updated Freemius SDK to v2.5.2

 = 1.20.0, September 13, 2022 =
 * ADD: Integration with Woostify theme
 * ADD: Integration with Neve theme